edinburghlivinglab/dds/pages/prep.md

 depth, over a longer period of time.

-As described in [Project Overview]({{ site.baseurl }}/project_overview), DDS will have a "Food and Sustainability" theme, focused on the University of Edinburgh community.
+As described in [Project Overview]({{ site.baseurl }}/project_overview), DDS will have a Food and Sustainability theme, focused on the University of Edinburgh community.
 In Phase 0, several speakers will present on food and sustainability issues, and we will also look at University and EUSA policy on this issue.